 - The elastic band is then released, and the injection site is covered with sterile gauze to stop the blood.

 Many medications and other substances can affect the levels of ADH in your blood.
 Before the test, your doctor may ask you to avoid:

-- Haloperidol, which is a medicine used to treat psychotic and behavioral disorders.
+- Haloperidol is a medicine used to treat psychotic and behavioral disorders.